E.4.24.CEN – Burrell Behavioral Health IHC Grant Training Manual Addendum

 1. Interns will comply with all employment expectations of Burrell Behavioral Health including the drug policy, HIPAA policy, documentation requirements, etc.

-3. Interns will carry a case load of individual patients.
+2. Interns will carry a case load of individual patients and will run all groups as assigned.

-4. All documentation will be completed within 48 hours of the service being completed and will be sent to the appropriate supervisor for signature.
+3. All documentation will be completed within 48 hours of the service being completed and will be sent to the appropriate supervisor for signature (unless otherwise specified by supervisor).

-5. Intern will attend supervision prepared by bringing charts, testing data, reports, and/or information regarding progress toward graduation requirements.
+4. Intern will attend supervision prepared by bringing charts, testing data, reports, and/or information regarding progress toward graduation requirements.
+Interns are expected to keep notes on their supervision sessions.

-6. Intern will inform/involve program director and supervisor of any hotline reports, suspected abuse and/or high risk situations.
+5. Intern will inform/involve supervisor of any hotline reports, suspected abuse or neglect, and/or high risk situations, and will follow all site-specific policies related to the above.